 Research

-My research focuses on applied microeconomics, specifically economics of education and labor economics, and applied econometrics.
+My current research focuses on applied microeconomics, specifically economics of education and labor economics, and applied econometrics.
 I am particularly interested in teacher value-added and how to improve measures of teacher quality.

 Abstract